nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Extensions:
 - **2a.** The `ContactID` is invalid or does not match any contact in the AddressBook:
-  - **2a1.** AddressBook displays an error message: "Error: Contact not found.
-Please check the `ContactID` and try again."
+  - **2a1.** AddressBook displays an error message: `Error: Contact not found.
+Please check the ContactID and try again.`
   - **2a2.** The Salesperson verifies or corrects the `ContactID` and reissues the `log` command.
   - **Use case resumes from Step 2.**